evanderbroek/realtimeStarter/README.md

 ### node specific Stuff:
 + `node -v` : what version of Node am I using?
 Is it loaded?
 + `node` : run a node application : usually with a file path like: node app.js
++ `npm install package-name` : node package manager, installs packages and plugins for node (other peoples' code so we don't have to write so much.)
++ `npm init` : start a new node project and generate a packgage.json file